 Mary-Ann specialises in presenting anthropology, archaeology and adventure travel, combining a real passion for people and the outdoors with enthusiastic onscreen expertise.
 She’s a Fellow of the Royal Geographical Society, and a GetOutside Champion for the Ordnance Survey.

-Mary-Ann has explored the Chernobyl nuclear exclusion zone for Animal Planet (Life After: Chernobyl, TX April 2016), joined rainforest researchers hunting for evidence of the officially extinct Tasmanian tiger (Hunting Lazarus, TX May 2016), and trekked 500km on foot across Australia’s Simpson Desert, searching for evidence of lost aboriginal sites.
+Mary-Ann has recently presented a major BBC Two series, Britain Afloat, discovering how boats have shaped our lives.
+She also explored the Chernobyl nuclear exclusion zone for Animal Planet (Life After: Chernobyl, TX April 2016), joined rainforest researchers hunting for evidence of the officially extinct Tasmanian tiger (Hunting Lazarus, TX May 2016), and trekked 500km on foot across Australia’s Simpson Desert, searching for evidence of lost aboriginal sites.
 Working with seventeen pack camels who carried all their food and water, the team survived in the desert for 43 days, looking for wells, campsites and artefacts.
 Mary-Ann filmed the expedition, and an adventure doc Expedition: Desert is now in production.

 Her first documentary for BBC Radio 4 and the BBC World Service, A Dirty Secret (TX April 2016), explores the impact of life without a decent toilet - a reality for more than 2.3 billion people in the world.
 Her series for German channel ARD-Alpha, Best of Enemies, will be broadcast in English and German in the run-up to the Brexit referendum in June.